Western Massachusetts Nursing Collaborative

 Centralized Nursing Clinical Placement System

-The Massachusetts Centralized Nursing Clinical Placement System (MCNCPS) is a collaborative project of the Board of Higher Education (BHE) and the Massachusetts Center for Nursing (MCN).
+The Massachusetts Centralized Nursing Clinical Placement System (MCNCPS) is a collaborative initiative of the Board of Higher Education (BHE) and the Massachusetts Center for Nursing (MCN).

-The MCNCPS software, developed by the Massachusetts Board of Higher Education, is a stand-alone Internet-based software tool designed to facilitate the display, scheduling, and management of clinical nursing education placements between health care organizations and nursing education programs.
-This system is regionally-based and has been created through the input of regional nursing education and practice leaders from across the state.
-Visit the website.
+Developed by the Massachusetts Board of Higher Education, the MCNCPS is a standalone, web-based software platform designed to support the coordination, scheduling, and management of clinical nursing education placements between healthcare organizations and nursing programs.
+The system is regionally structured and was developed with input from nursing education and practice leaders across the Commonwealth.
+Additional information is available on the program website.